-In addition, in preparation for Tokyo's hosting of the 2020 Olympic and Paralympic Games (together, the "Games"), certain issues such as increased threat of terrorism and rising material and labour costs need to be addressed.
-To address these issues, the Metropolis, the Tokyo Organising Committee of the Olympic and Paralympic Games and the Japanese Government have initiated discussions regarding the preparation process for the Games as a whole, including organisation of the venues and facilities, security and transportation, as well as the allocation of financial responsibility therefor.
-To the extent that the Metropolis is responsible for certain preparations as a result of these discussions, the Metropolis may need to incur additional costs related to such preparations.
+In addition, in preparation for Tokyo's hosting of the 2020 Olympic and Paralympic Games (together, the "Games"), the Metropolis, the Tokyo Organising Committee of the Olympic and Paralympic Games and the Japanese Government have engaged in discussions regarding the preparation process for the Games as a whole, including organisation of the venues and facilities, as well as security and transportation.
+Certain issues such as the increased threat of terrorism and rising material and labour costs, could result in the total cost of the Games being higher than anticipated.